CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 ## setTournamentRecord

-Adds a tournamentRecord to `competitionEngine` state.
+Adds a tournamentRecord to `competitionEngine` state, or overwrite/replace an existing `tournamentRecord` with the same `tournamentId`.

 ```js
 competitionEngine.setTournamentRecord(tournamentRecord);